dschloe/tensorflow_certificate/step04_TimeSeries/2nd_week/class.md

 [x] Use a LearningRateScheduler object in the callbacks namespace and assign that to the callback [ ] You can’t set it

+## Week 2 Wrap up
+You've now explored time series data, and seen how to split it into training and validation sets for training a DNN.

+But sequence data tends to work better with RNNs, so next week you're going to look at training a model using RNNs and LSTMs on this data to see what happens!